Film interview 2021

 And I’m now, actually, back to working on that new memoir.
 Now that, like everyone, I’ve somehow adjusted to the world as it is now, rather than operating in a state of shock and grief for what it was, what was lost.

-Earlier this year your debut film, based on your memoir, My Salinger Year opened the Berlinale Film Festival, what was that experience like for you?
+In 2019 your debut film, based on your memoir, My Salinger Year opened the Berlinale Film Festival, what was that experience like for you?

 Oh my gosh, does it sound naive or childish to say that it was beyond my wildest expectations?
 I have many friends who work in film—and a few friends who’ve had books adapted--so I kind of thought I knew—sort of—what to expect.
 But it turns out nothing, really, prepares you for having that kind of attention thrust on you.
 For walking into a photo call and having dozens of photographers shouting your name.
 But, the truth is, I loved it, all of it.
 The Berlinale is such a vast and thrilling festival; this year, it featured so many films from directors I admire—Sally Potter, Kelly Reichardt, Vadim Perelman—and I basically spent the entire festival in a state of happy disbelief that my own film was alongside them in the program.